WirelessPresentation/WirelessDisplay/GoogleCast Receiver/README.md

 ## Feature

-* support mirror from Chrome/ChromeBook/Android Phone/Edge
+* Support mirror from Chrome/ChromeBook/Android Phone/Edge
-* support multiple senders, No quantity limit in software
+* Support multiple senders, No quantity limit in software
-* does not rely on Google services, can run offline
+* Does not rely on Google services, can run offline
-* can run on android and linux
+* Can run on android and linux
 * SDK interface easy integration and provide demo source code
-* has been widely used by many customers, mature and stable
+* Has been widely used by many customers, mature and stable

 ## Performance